sevenzing/llev.me/car-react/CODE_AI_README.md

 # Car Game AI Code Runner

-This car game now supports custom AI logic written in JavaScript!
-You can write your own `handleNextMove` function to control the car automatically.
+This car game now supports custom AI logic written in **TypeScript**!
+You can write your own `handleNextMove` function to control the car automatically with full type safety and IntelliSense.

 ## How It Works

 1. **Open the Code Editor**: Click the "Code It" button to open the code editor
-2. **Write Your Logic**: Implement the `handleNextMove` function
+2. **Write Your Logic**: Implement the `handleNextMove` function with TypeScript
 3. **Set a Seed** (Optional): Use the same seed to get reproducible results
 4. **Run Your Code**: Click "Run Code" to start the game in auto mode with your AI
 5. **Manual Play**: Click "Start" for normal keyboard/mouse gameplay